TinfoilHat0/Defending-Against-Backdoors-with-Robust-Learning-Rate/README.md

-# Defending Against Backdoors with Robust Learning-Rate
+# Defending Against Backdoors with Robust Learning Rate

 This is the code for the AAAI 2021 paper [Defending Against Backdoors in Federated Learning with Robust Learning Rate](https://arxiv.org/abs/2007.03767).
 It has been tested with PyTorch 1.9.0.